lud/nvir/guides/var-reading/the-env-functions.md

 ```

-## Casting values
+## Built-in Casters

-Casters come into three flavors that behave differently when an environment variable value is an empty string.
+Built-in casters are defined as atoms.
+There are three flavors that behave
+differently when an environment variable value is an empty string.

 * Casters suffixed with `!` like `:integer!` or `:string!` will raise if the
   variable contains an empty string.